deta/cloud-docs/docs/micros/deploy.md

 For Deta to be able to run you code, you need to call your app instance `app` and it has to be in a file called `index.js`, which is the only required file for a Node Micro.
 You also need to export `app`.
 Of course you could add more files and folders.

-Make sure you have the framwwork in your `package.json`
+Make sure you have the framework in your `package.json`

 Example code